maxx1128/maxx1128.github.io/_posts/2014-7-07-12-simple-lessons-social-media-manager.markdown

 ---
-layout: post
 title:  "12 Simple Lessons From a Social Media Manager"
-date:   2014-7-07Tutor
+date:   2014-7-07
 categories: social-media
-subheading: So far in my summer at AmeriCares, I've picked up many good lessons on managing social media.
+excerpt: So far in my summer at AmeriCares, I've picked up many good lessons on managing social media.
 ---

 Career-wise, I can say my summer has gone fairly well so far (I won’t be speaking of the other areas, believe me).
 I was very lucky to be the social media and web management intern at AmeriCares, a global health nonprofit for humanitarian aid and disaster relief, since it’s pretty *** close to my ideal job in the future.